aiidateam/aiida-core/docs/source/developer_guide/plugins/overview.rst

 Failure to comply with the points below will probably mean that your plugin will not be able to be listed as an officially endorsed plugin.

-A plugin may/should not:
+A plugin cannot (should not):

 * change the database schema AiiDA uses;
 * monkey patch anything within the ``aiida`` namespace or the namespace itself;
-* in general, use functionality of AiiDA or its classes which is marked as implementation detail: examples include functions, methods and classes starting with an underscore symbol: `_`.
+* in general, use a functionality of AiiDA or its classes which is marked as implementation detail: examples include functions, methods and classes starting with an underscore symbol: `_`.
 * circumvent data provenance.

 Should you find yourself tempted to do any of the above, you should post your usecase and reasoning as an issue on the `AiiDA repository <aiida_core>`_.
 If your change is actually more appropriate as a change to ``aiida_core`` itself, you should then fork the repository, implement your changes and then create a pull request.
 You may also choose to ask on the AiiDA users mailing list for advice on how to proceed.